Achenbach Graphic Arts Council

-The Achenbach Graphic Arts Council is celebrating its 50th anniversary in 2021!
-AGAC members will receive invitations to celebratory commemorative events.
+The Achenbach Graphic Arts Council is celebrating its 50th anniversary!

 As an AGAC member, you will have opportunities to pursue your interests as a connoisseur or collector.
-All FAMSF members are welcome to join AGAC through an additional contribution which supports the ongoing work of the Achenbach Foundation for Graphic Arts.
+All Fine Arts Museums of San Francisco members are welcome to join the council through an additional contribution which supports the AFGA’s ongoing work.
 Memberships are offered on an annual basis.

 The Rewards of Membership

-- Invitations to AGAC events, including customized tours of selected exhibitions at the Museums and other venues, and visits to artists’ studios and fine art printers for demonstrations of artistic processes and techniques
+- Invitations to council events, including customized tours of select museum and gallery exhibitions, and visits to artists’ studios and fine art printers for demonstrations of processes and techniques

-- Invitations to workshops, lectures and seminars developed and presented by Achenbach curators
+- Invitations to workshops, lectures, and seminars developed and presented by curators of graphic arts

-- Members-only programs with the Reva and David Logan Collection of Illustrated Books, a collection containing many of the greatest artists’ books of the 20th century
+- Members-only programs with the Reva and David Logan Collection of Illustrated Books, which contains many of the greatest artists’ books of the 20th century

 - Tours of private collections

 - The AGAC travel program, which provides opportunities to experience graphic arts in locations outside the Bay Area

 - The AGAC annual members meeting, which includes reports from curators and the AGAC Board, as well as presentations of recent acquisitions